StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ```
 `ldmia` will remove the values at the top of the stack and assign them to the specified registers. `ldmia` also increments `sp` to move the top of the stack past the items that were popped off.

-When `lr` is pushed onto the stack, it can be popped directly onto `pc` to make the program jump back to the caller function.
+When the value of `lr` is pushed onto the stack, it can be popped directly onto `pc` to make the program jump back to the caller function.

 In addition to saving and restoring register values, the stack is used for a couple other purposes.